arangodb/arangodb/README_maintainers.md

 dependencies inside the `node_modules` folder.
 Omitting this option results in exposing *all* dependencies of *all* modules to ArangoDB users.

+Finally add the module's licensing information to `LICENSES-OTHER-COMPONENTS.md`.

 When updating dependencies make sure that any mocked dependencies (like `glob` for `mocha`) match the versions required by the updated module and delete any duplicated nested dependencies if necessary (e.g. `mocha/node_modules/glob`)